krevanth/ZAP/README.txt

                        THE ZAP PROCESSOR
-                          By Revanth Kamaraj
+           By Revanth Kamaraj <revanth91kamaraj@gmail.com>

+ZAP is a superpipelined ARMv5TE compatible (ARM DDI 0100E, Ref [1]) processor.

-Copyright (C) 2016-2022 Revanth Kamaraj (krevanth) <revanth91kamaraj@gmail.com>
+Copyright (C) 2016-2022  Revanth Kamaraj (GitHub Username: krevanth) <revanth91kamaraj@gmail.com>

-Please reach me at:
-GMail   : revanth91kamaraj@gmail.com
-LinkedIn: www.linkedin.com/in/revanth-kamaraj-178662113

-THIS PROGRAM IS FREE SOFTWARE; YOU CAN REDISTRIBUTE IT AND/OR MODIFY IT UNDER THE TERMS OF THE GNU GENERAL PUBLIC LICENSE AS PUBLISHED BY THE FREE SOFTWARE FOUNDATION; EITHER VERSION 2 OF THE LICENSE, OR (AT YOUR OPTION) ANY LATER VERSION.

-THIS PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY; WITHOUT EVEN THE IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-SEE THE GNU GENERAL PUBLIC LICENSE FOR MORE DETAILS.

-YOU SHOULD HAVE RECEIVED A COPY OF THE GNU GENERAL PUBLIC LICENSE ALONG WITH THIS PROGRAM; IF NOT, WRITE TO THE FREE SOFTWARE FOUNDATION, INC., 51 FRANKLIN STREET, FIFTH FLOOR, BOSTON, MA 02110-1301 USA.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 ===============================================================================
 Running Simulations